hedgedoc/cli/README.md

 # codimd-cli

-A tiny CLI to perform common operations on [CodiMD](https://github.com/codimd/server) (formerly known as HackMD).
+A tiny CLI to perform common operations on [CodiMD](https://github.com/codimd/server) (the largest open-source fork of HackMD).

 For more background, see the initial [discussion](https://github.com/hackmdio/codimd/issues/808) on the main codimd repo.